reactivegio/uploader_with_progress/README.md

 # The project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br />
-It is an experiment to drag & drop with progress bar after send to server (calls simulated)
+It is an experiment to drag & drop with progress bar after send to server (calls simulated) <br />
+You can see a demo at https://reactivegio.github.io/uploader_with_progress/

 ## Prerequisites